openrails/openrails/Source/Documentation/Manual/options.rst

 If this option is enabled, Open Rails will monitor the GLOBAL, ROUTES, SOUND, and TRAINS directories of the selected content folder for any file changes.
-When a file is changed, any currently loaded assets which use the file will be reloaded to reflect the changes made to the file.
-While this is often associated with a short pause in the simulation, this is dramatically faster than closing and opening the simulation.
-In this way, hot reloading allows for rapid prototyping of in-development content, though serves no purpose for normal gameplay.
+When a file is changed, any currently loaded trains, scenery, or terrain which use the file will be reloaded to reflect the changes made to the file.
+By reloading only the files that have changed, this is dramatically faster than closing and opening the simulation.
+In this way, hot reloading allows for rapid prototyping of in-development content, though is not recommended for normal gameplay.

-Beware, hot reloading has limitations: Open Rails will most reliably notice changes saved to existing files.
+Before using hot reloading, note the feature has some limitations:
+Open Rails will most reliably notice changes saved to existing files.
 Renaming, moving, or creating a file may not trigger the desired hot reload as these changes can cause files to be detected as missing.
 Even when a file update successfully triggers a hot reload, Open Rails cannot tell if a file update affects only part of an asset or the whole thing.
-As a result, when anything is hot reloaded, *the program  rebuilds it entirely, overwriting the previous data*, regardless of how small of a change has been made.
+As a result, when any train, scenery tile, or terrain tile is hot reloaded, *the program  rebuilds it entirely, overwriting the previous data*, regardless of how small of a change has been made.
 As a consequence, some systems will reset to their default state upon a hot reload, rather than returning to the same state as prior to the reload, even if no changes were made to that system.
 This can interfere